-Threat Detection and Response Host Sensors include Host Ransomware Prevention (HRP), which can identify and quarantine a file or process with malicious behavior that is characteristic of ransomware.
+Threat Detection and Response Host Sensors for Windows include Host Ransomware Prevention (HRP), which can identify and quarantine files and stop processes with malicious behavior that is characteristic of ransomware.

 You can enable Host Ransomware Prevention in one of two modes:

 - Detect — Host Sensors find processes and files with characteristics of ransomware and sends reports about them to your Threat Detection and Response account for manual intervention.